 #5 Updated by Nicolas CHARLES almost 5 years ago

 Currently, the only testts we are doing is when deploying policies; which can be a long time after someone defined a directive (the time for the change to be accepted)

 We should be able to immediately check that the directive created is valid (proper variable), and to do so, we should "deploy" it on a dummy node, where we would only cf-promises it

-#9 Updated by Benoît PECCATTE 15 days ago
+#9 Updated by Benoît PECCATTE over 1 year ago

 - Status changed from Discussion to Rejected